thomassuedbroecker/browserfied-ibmiotf-webapplication/README.md

           ]
      };
 ```
-In the ***rootfolder/public/app/js/controller/iotchart.js*** you can change to the values you want to display as your IoT Information in the chart.
+In the ***rootfolder/public/app/js/controller/iotchart.js*** fyou can change to apply to your needs, to show the values you want to display, as your IoT Information in the chart.
 In my case the payload of my device looks like this.

 ```javascript
     [ {"id":"ABC123-1",